rustp2p/rustp2p-transport/README.md

 # rustp2p-transport

-`rustp2p-transport` is built upon `rustp2p` and `tcp_ip` to create a decentralized communication platform.
+`rustp2p-transport` creates a decentralized communication platform.
-It organizes network nodes into a logical local area network (LAN), allowing users to communicate through TCP/UDP APIs similar to those in the standard library, and supports interconnecting nodes using protocols such as IP, TCP, UDP, and ICMP.
+It organizes network nodes into a virtual LAN, allowing users to communicate through TCP/UDP APIs similar to those in the standard library.

 Getting Started